AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 > This allows you to decrement the quantity of an item after it has been sold.

+#### Selling an item using item name

 Format: `sell -n ITEM_NAME -q ITEM_QUANTITY`

-* Both flags are mandatory.
+* Both flags `-n` and `-q` are mandatory.
+* The flag `-n` is used, meaning that the `item name` is used as an identifier to identify the item you wish to sell.
 * The quantity given to this command represents the amount of item that you want to sell.
-This amount will be deducted from the existing quantity of the item in the inventory list.
+This amount will be reduced from the existing quantity of the item in the inventory list.

 Examples:

 - `sell -n oranges -q 20` This will deduct the quantity of "oranges" in your inventory list by 20.
 - `sell -n lego bricks -q 219` This will deduct the quantity of "lego bricks" in your inventory list by 219.

+#### Selling an item using item index

+Format: `sell -n ITEM_INDEX -q ITEM_QUANTITY`

+> :information_source: To determine the `index` of an item in your inventory, call the `list` command first, and
+> note down the number displayed next to your item of interest.

+* Both flags `-i` and `-q` are mandatory.
+* The flag `-i` is used, meaning that the `item index` is used as an identifier to identify the item you wish to sell.

+Examples:
+- `sell -n 1 -q 50` This will decrease the quantity of the item at index 1 in your inventory list by 50.
+- `sell -n 3 -q 35` This will decrease the quantity of the item at index 3 in your inventory list by 35.

+> :information_source: Note:
+> - Only one item identifier flag, `-n` or `-i`, can be used with the `sell` command to identify the item that you
+    > want to sell.
+> - There must be a minimum of one flag used, excluding the `-n` or `-i` flag.
+> -
 * [Back to table of contents](#table-of-contents)
 ---